lougovsk/linux/Documentation/virt/kvm/api.rst

 	/* Vector length vq * 16 bytes not supported */

 ..
 [2] The maximum value vq for which the above condition is true is
        max_vq.
-This is the maximum vector length available to the guest on this vcpu, and determines which register slices are visible through this ioctl interface.
+This is the maximum vector length currently available to the guest on this vcpu, and determines which register slices are visible through this ioctl interface.

+       If SME is supported then the max_vq used for the Z and P registers then while SVCR.SM is 1 this vector length will be the maximum SME vector length available for the guest, otherwise it will be the maximum SVE vector length available.

 (See Documentation/arch/arm64/sve.rst for an explanation of the "vq" nomenclature.)

-KVM_REG_ARM64_SVE_VLS is only accessible after KVM_ARM_VCPU_INIT.
+KVM_REG_ARM64_SVE_VLS and KVM_REG_ARM_SME_VLS are only accessible
-KVM_ARM_VCPU_INIT initialises it to the best set of vector lengths that the host supports.
+after KVM_ARM_VCPU_INIT.
+KVM_ARM_VCPU_INIT initialises them to the best set of vector lengths that the host supports.

-Userspace may subsequently modify it if desired until the vcpu's SVE configuration is finalized using KVM_ARM_VCPU_FINALIZE(KVM_ARM_VCPU_SVE).
+Userspace may subsequently modify these registers if desired until the vcpu's SVE and SME configuration is finalized using KVM_ARM_VCPU_FINALIZE(KVM_ARM_VCPU_VEC).

 Apart from simply removing all vector lengths from the host set that exceed some value, support for arbitrarily chosen sets of vector lengths